 You’ll likely be quite stressed about the accident.
 However, you do not want to apologize or admit fault to the other driver or anyone else for that matter.
 If you need to file a claim against the other driver, any comments you’ve made that might be construed as admissions of fault can be used against you.
 Only share the facts of the incident with the police officer.

 You also do not have to agree to speak to the other party’s insurance company beyond reporting the accident and providing basic information.
-You are not required to give them a statement without having first spoken with an attorney.
+You are not required to give them a statement without having first spoken with a car accident lawyer.
 Avoid providing a recorded statement because the insurer might try to:

 - pin the blame for the accident on you;